Optimal consumption and investment with liquid and illiquid assets

 \section{The results}

 In this section, we first present the existence result for the solution of the free boundary problem that we derived in the previous section.
 Then we construct the candidate shadow price process $\tS$ using the solution of the free boundary problem.
 In \lemref{shadow solve}, we solve the optimization problem for the market with the candidate shadow price process.
-In \thmref{main verify}, we verify that the $\tS$ is indeed the shadow price process by checking the conditions in \proref{shadow_connection} (2), and conclude that the optimal solution in \lemref{shadow solve} also solves the original transaction cost problem \eqref{primal problem}.
-Finally, asymptotic expansion of the no-trading region for small transaction costs is given in \corref{asymptotic}.
+In \thmref{main verify}, we verify that $\tS$ is indeed the shadow price process by checking the conditions in \proref{shadow_connection} (2), and conclude that the optimal solution in \lemref{shadow solve} also solves the original transaction cost problem \eqref{primal problem}.
+Finally, we provide an explicit characterization of the well-posedness of the problem in \thmref{well-posed thm}.